-In certain cases, forward-looking information can be identified by the use of words such as "plans", "expects", "budget", "estimates", "intends", "anticipates", "determine", "believes", "enhance" or "optimize", or variations or the negative of such words and phrases, or statements that certain actions, events or results "may", "could", "would", or "occur" or "be achieved" or the negative of these terms or comparable terminology.
+In certain cases, forward-looking information can be identified by the use of words such as "plans", "expects", "budget", "estimates", "intends", "anticipates", "determine" or "believes", or variations or the negative of such words and phrases, or statements that certain actions, events or results "may", "could", "would", "might" or "will be", "occur" or "be achieved" or the negative of these terms or comparable terminology.
 By their very nature, forward-looking information involves known and unknown risks, uncertainties and other factors which may cause the actual results, performance or achievements of the Corporation to be materially different from any future results, performance or achievements expressed or implied by such forward-looking information.